-- 1. All delivery and collection activity should be detailed on an appropriate "safe system of work", and all employees involved in the process should be trained and competent. - 2.
-All oxidising agent containers are to be stored in a ventilated, safe and secure area.
+- 1. All delivery and collection activities should be detailed on an appropriate "safe system of work", and all employees involved in the process should be trained and competent. - 2.
+All oxidising agent containers should be stored in a ventilated, safe and secure area.
 This area should ensure that the oxidising agent containers are protected from direct sunlight and heat. - 3.
-If this storage area is an external site, the containers must be protected from any unplanned contact, particularly from commercial vehicles and forklift trucks, if they operate in the same area.
+If this storage area is an external location, the containers must be protected from any unplanned contact, particularly from commercial vehicles and forklift trucks, if they operate in the same area.

-Note 1: This document has been published as a guideline for 'Best Practice' only.
-It is not legal advice or a legal briefing document.
-Note 2: The practices highlighted in the document will need to be incorporated into individual Company Health and Safety Management systems.
-Copyright © 2019 Textile Services Association.
+Note 1 - This document has been published as a guideline for "Good Practice" only.
+It is not legal advice or a legal briefing document Note 2 - The "Good Practices" highlighted in the document may be incorporated into individual company health and safety management systems.
+Copyright © 2020 Textile Services Association.
 All rights reserved.
-For further information on this guideline please contact tsa@tsa-uk.org
+For further information on this guideline please contact